enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 However, to best understand how to script Mayavi, a reasonable understanding of the Mayavi internals is necessary.
-The following sections provides an overview of the basic design and objects in the Mayavi pipeline.
+The following sections provide an overview of the basic design and objects in the Mayavi pipeline.
 Subsequent sections consider specific example scripts that are included with the Mayavi sources that illustrate the ideas.